IMF unveils new corruption policy for member states

 Under the new guidelines approved by the IMF board on April 6, the fund will discuss good governance concerns in all annual economic reviews of member countries.

-IMF officials however say they do not expect the policy will lead to more stringent conditions on loans, which go to a minority of the fund's 189 members and which already include anti-corruption provisions.
+IMF officials, however, say they do not expect the policy will lead to more stringent conditions on loans, which go to a minority of the fund's 189 members and already include anti-corruption provisions.

 The fund also will rely on the findings of outside transparency campaigners who have criticised the existence of tax and corporate havens in advanced economies as a conduit for illicit financial flows to and from poorer countries.